sycarion/SichermanLite/Players/Rules.md

 Missile attack bonus = DEX bonus + Level
 Magic attack bonus = MIND bonus + Level

+Required rolls use an S12 with the following exceptions: Mages use B12 as a required roll for a Magic attack bonus.

-Add attack bonus to d20 roll.
+Add attack bonus to a required roll.
 If higher than your opponent's Armor Class (AC), it's a hit.
 A result of 24 or greater is automatically a critical doing maximum damage.

 Fighters and Rogues can use DEX bonus + Level as Melee attack bonus instead if wielding a light weapon.
 Fighters and Rogues can wield 2 light weapons and attack with both in a round if they take a -2 penalty on all attack rolls that round.
 Rapiers count as light weapons, but you cannot wield two rapiers at the same time.

-If the total bonus is +6 or more a second attack can be made with a -5 penalty.
-If the total bonus is +11 or more a third attack can be made at -10.
-For example, if the total bonus is +12, three attacks can be made at +12/+7/+2.
+If the total bonus is +7 or more a second attack can be made with a -6 penalty.
+If the total bonus is +13 or more a third attack can be made at -12.
+For example, if the total bonus is +13, three attacks can be made at +13/+7/+1.

 Add STR bonus to Melee damage, x2 for 2-handed weapons.

-Armor Class (AC) = 10 + DEX bonus + Armor bonus.
+Armor Class (AC) = 12 + DEX bonus + Armor bonus.

 ### Other Hazards
-* Falling: 1d6 damage per 10', half damage on Phys + DEX save.
+* Falling: S12 damage per 10', half damage on Phys + DEX save.
 DC=depth fallen in feet
-* Spikes: add +1 point to falling damage per 10' fallen, max +10
+* Spikes: add +1 point to falling damage per 10' fallen, max +12
 * Poison: Phys + STR save to avoid or for half, depending on poison.
 Effect varies with poison type.
-* Extreme Heat & Cold: If not wearing suitable protection, Phys + STR save once every 10 minutes (DC 15, +1 per previous check), taking S12 damage on each failed save.
+* Extreme Heat & Cold: If not wearing suitable protection, Phys + STR save once every 10 minutes (DC 16, +1 per previous check), taking L12 damage on each failed save.

 ### Level Advancement
 Encounter Level = Hit Dice of defeated monsters, or the given EL for the trap, situation, etc. Add +1 for each doubling of the number of foes. eg: 1 kobold = EL1.
 2 kobolds = EL2.
 4 kobolds = EL3, etc.